 The second release is The Motion Picture Comrades Aboard a Submarine; or, Searching for Treasure Under the Sea, by Elmer Tracey Barnes.
 This is a volume from one of several silent-film-era juvenile series about young filmmakers.
 In this particular adventure, the titular Comrades take their camera equipment onto a submarine that is searching for sunken treasure during the dangerous years of the first World War.
 The book is perhaps most noteworthy for its unusual pacing — most of the action is delivered in the early part of the story, and several remaining plot threads feature more build-up than actual incident.
 It’s hard to imagine a young audience being pleased by this, though it may be a more realistic representation of the realities of treasure hunting!

-If you are interested in taking a closer look at this small piece of history, the full text of the book can be read online or downloaded in popular eBook formats through Project Gutenberg.
+Both of these books can be read online or downloaded in popular eBook formats free of cost through Project Gutenberg.